sandreza/MarkovChainHammer.jl/docs/src/API/Continuous Time/generators.md

 ### Final Comments

 We have described two methods of simulating a continuous time markov chain.
 The first method is to construct a transfer operator and then sample at discrete times.
 The second method is to construct a generator and then sample at continuous times.
 The two methods are equivalent.
 The first method is better for working with evenly spaced times, but can suffer from sampling problems if a timestep is chosen "too far in the future" since any short time information is lost.
-The second method is more true to the continuum nature of a continuous time markov process but suffers from the fact that the time between samples is not evenly spaced.
+The second method is more true to the continuum nature of a continuous time markov process but suffers from unevenly spaced times.